 Light dependent resistors, also called photoresistors, are simply resistors whose resistance changes based on how much light is falling on them.

-All of my LDRs go from close to zero ohms of resistance under very bright light, to over 200 million ohms (200MΩ, which is my LCR meter’s limit) when completely dark/covered.
+All of my LDRs go from close to zero ohms of resistance under very bright light, to over 200 million ohms (My LCR meter’s limit) when completely dark/covered.

 - Brief passive buzzer controlled by 555 timer astable multivibrator set by light dependent resistor LDR circuit